satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Software review example:\*

 Software code review systems are strongly connected to software version control systems.
-The code review process leverages the history of the devel

-As such components of scientific study such as computer code can be submitted

-There are two components of software development that can help reviewers in this regard.
-First,

-During software development, specific versions of the software or of particular files are tagged to reflect milestones during development.
+As such, code reviewers can easily track the history of the development of code and all pertinent details.
+Furthermore, during software development, specific versions of the software or of particular files are tagged to reflect milestones during development.
+Since some of these milestone
-These

 3. \*\*Acknowledge reviewers\*\*